-If you learn how to take care of goldfish, your pets will have a better chance of living a long and happy life.
-Get tips on feeding these fish as well as keeping their environment healthy.
+If you learn how to take care of a goldfish, your pets will have a better chance of living a long and happy life.
+Get tips on how to care for goldfish, from feeding to keeping their environment healthy.

 Choose Healthy Goldfish

 The first step in becoming a successful goldfish owner is choosing healthy fish from the pet shop.
 When you inspect the fish tanks at the pet shop, try to take in the entire picture.
 If the tanks are full of sick or dead fish, the environment is overcrowded or the water is cloudy, you may not want to buy your fish from this establishment.
 It's never a good idea to choose a healthy-looking fish from a tank that contains sick fish because that fish will most likely come down with whichever illness the tank mates have, including ich which is very contagious.

 Goldfish are very sociable, so it's usually less stressful for them if they have a tank mate or two.
 Just make sure you don't purchase more fish than your tank can safely suppot.

 Create the Ideal Environment for Your Goldfish

 Understanding how to take care of goldfish includes understanding what goldfish need and setting your fish up in the right environment.
 They will not only live longer. the tank will be easier to keep clean.
 The type and size of enclosure is important.